One of the reasons why Maplestory declined in popularity so sharply around a decade ago was the introduction of pay-to-win elements.

 Earlier, to sell items efficiently, you’d need to purchase a shop from the Cash Shop and place it in the free market.

-But now, the free market has been closed, and buying and selling is now done through the auction house, which allows anyone to list items for sale at no cost but the meso fee upon sale.
+But now, the free market has been closed, and buying and selling are now done through the auction house, which allows anyone to list items for sale at no cost but the meso fee upon sale.

 You can also search for specific items and use filters when browsing the auction house, which makes finding the items you’re looking for way easier than before.